 AL: Does Beyond Celiac know of any airline programs in place to prevent cross-contamination?

 AB: We have not had any airlines complete our GREAT Kitchens program, but we would love to take our gluten-free training to the sky!

 3. Shauna James Ahern, of the Gluten-Free Girl blog

 AL: Shauna, as you have celiac disease, do you trust and eat the gluten-free meals offered by some airlines?

-SJA: Gwen, it’s so funny that you ask me about this today.
-[May 24/12] We’re leaving for Italy tomorrow, so I’m just dealing with this.
+SJA: Gwen, we recently planned a trip to Italy, so I’ve been dealing with this.
 We’re flying Air France.
 They say they have a gluten-free meal and a completely allergen-free meal.
 [Read the details of that meal here.]

 Next: Frequent flyer Gluten Free Mike